xose-torrefa/VideoAdBlockForTwitch/README.md

 You must remove any Twitch related user-scripts or other Twitch specific ad block extensions to prevent conflicts.
 You can use this extension with uBlock Origin though (Without user-scripts installed).

-If you have issues while using this extension, please note, some ad-blocker extensions may interfere with this extension, you can whitelist the Twitch domain to avoid this.
+If you have issues while using this extension, please note, some ad-blocker extensions may interfere with this extension.

 </br>